The realization problem for non-integer Seifert fibered surgeries: Introduction

 It turns out that the spaces arising in the conclusion of Theorem~\ref{thm:nonint} are all $L$-spaces.
-Thus, the fact that $K$ and $K'$ have the same Alexander polynomial shows that they in fact have isomorphic knot Floer homology groups \cite{Ozsvath05Lensspace}.
-It is possible to convert the conclusion of Theorem~\ref{thm:nonint} into an explicit list of Seifert fibered spaces.
-In Section~\ref{sec:realisable_spaces}, we recall the necessary facts which would allow the reader to construct such a list.

-If one divides the non-integer realization problem for small Seifert fibered spaces oriented to bound a positive definite plumbing into six cases depending on the sign of the surgery coefficient and whether $e=1$, $e=2$, or $e\geq 3$, then Theorem~\ref{thm:nonint} resolves three of these six cases:

-The remaining cases seem considerably more difficult and are likely to require new techniques to address.
+Thus, the fact that $K$ and $K'$ have the same Alexander polynomial shows that they have isomorphic knot Floer homology groups \cite{Ozsvath05Lensspace}.
+In order to make full use of Theorem~\ref{thm:nonint}, one also needs to understand for which surgeries on torus knots or cables of torus knots we have $e(Y)\not\in \{+1, +2, -1\}$.
+Thus, we provide the following result as a companion to Theorem~\ref{thm:nonint}. \begin{restatable}{prop}{ecalc} Let $K$ be a torus knot or a cable of a torus knot.
+Then for $p/q>0$ we have that $S_{p/q}^3(K)$ is a Seifert fibered space over $S^2$ with three exceptional fibers and $e(S_{p/q}^3(K))\not\in \{-1,+1,+2\}$ if and only if \begin{enumerate}[(i)] \item $K$ is a torus knot $K=T_{r,s}$ with $r,s>1$, $p/q>rs-1$ and $|p-rsq|>1$ or \item $K$ is a cable of a torus knot $K=C_{a,b} \circ T_{r,s}$, where $r,s>1$, $b/a>rs-1$ and $p/q=ab \pm 1/q$ \end{enumerate} \end{restatable}